Commencement Day 2020

 It still has a nice ring to it!

 What goes around not only comes around, it makes a return trip on an almost generational basis.
 My children had to put up with a variant of the insufferably spoiled brats with whom I’d had to bear during my adolescence, and well into my adult years.
-I removed myself, my children, and my husband from all of the pernicious pampering of offspring in the Suburbs in the 1990s, and quite purposefully isolated my family from what was to come.
+By 1998, I removed myself, my children, and my husband from all of the pernicious pampering of offspring in the Suburbs, very intentionally isolating my family from what was to come.

 What was to come, has come.
 It is now time for the younger generations of Americans to wake up and fight, defend and protect the American way of life — against every vile assault on liberty from the witless occupants of this nation — this magnificent land of liberty whose very freedoms those malicious miscreants make obscene use of, in the most insufferable of ways.